ivosl/Bamazon/README.md

 ![Confirm Quantity](/images/quantityConfirm.png)

-Last - forth option allows for adding a new product to the inventory Addition is reflected in the table and displayed in the terminal:
+Last - forth option allows for adding a new product to the inventory.
+Addition is reflected in the table and displayed in the terminal:

 ![New Product](/images/newProduct.png)